kiran-ganeshan/reading-group/RL/Online RL/Value Iteration Methods/TQL.md

 # Tabular Q-Learning
 Requirements: [[Value Functions]]

-If you've read the requirements, you understand how [MDP]s can represent a very general class of tasks; namely, any task in which we have full control over an agent interacting with some environment.
+If you've read the requirements, you understand how [MDP]s can represent a very general class of tasks; namely, any task where an agent interacts with an environment.
 You also understand how the [[Value Functions | Q Function]] $Q(s, a)$ encodes the expected return when taking an action $a$ in a state $s$.
 We are now ready to formulate our first solution to MDPs with discrete state and action spaces!

 ## Strategy